h2oai/h2o-3/h2o-docs/src/product/flow.rst

     - ``AUC``
     - ``mean_per_class_error``

 -  **keep_cross_validation_predictions** (AutoML): Specify whether to keep the predictions of the cross-validation predictions.
-If set to FALSE, then running the same AutoML object for repeated runs will cause an exception because CV predictions are are required to build additional Stacked Ensemble models in AutoML.
-This option defaults to TRUE.
+This needs to be set to TRUE if running the same AutoML object for repeated runs because CV predictions are required to build additional Stacked Ensemble models in AutoML.
+This option defaults to FALSE.

 -  **keep_cross_validation_models** (AutoML): Specify whether to keep the cross-validated models.
-Deleting cross-validation models will save memory in the H2O cluster.
-This option defaults to TRUE.
+Keeping cross-validation models may consume significantly more memory in the H2O cluster.
+This option defaults to FALSE.

 -  **build_tree_one_node**: (DRF, GBM) To run on a single node, check this checkbox.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.
 The default setting is disabled.